 If you’re working from home, call colleagues rather than emailing.
 Just because you’re not in the same office anymore, it doesn’t mean you have to go without a chat.
 If you’d usually go for a walk or lunch together in your break, schedule a catch up via phone or video instead.

-Take some time to connect with other people in your household if you live with others.
-Why not dust off the deck of cards, board games or old photos?
+Take some time to connect with other people in your household if you live with others. don't just resort to a night in front of the telly, why not dust off the deck of cards, board games or old photos?

-Skype your friends and colleagues, set up a family WhatsApp group or FaceTime a loved one.
+For those who live far away why not set up a family WhatsApp group or FaceTime a loved one.
 Not everyone has this kind of technology though, so sending a letter could brighten someone’s day.
+Or how about arranging a walk with local friends and family? it's fun and relaxing to be out and about enjoying a change of scene.

-Had something fun planned with friends and family?
-Although you can’t be together in the way you wanted to be, there’s no need to cancel completely.
-People are finding loads of innovative ways to keep their social lives going.
-It turns out pub quizzes, catch-ups over coffee and after-work drinks can all be done through a video call!
+Missing the buzz of working in an office or being with colleagues?
+Working at home can be lonely and isolating.
+Although you can’t be together in the way you want to be, there are loads of innovative ways to keep these social connections going.
+Even pub quizzes, catch-ups over coffee and after-work drinks can be done through a video call!
+It's also important to make time in the working day just to chat, without the added agenda of a meeting.

-Lots of people are going through a really challenging time, whether that’s working to keep vital services running or dealing with concerns about staying healthy and what might happen in the future.
+Lots of people have been through a really challenging time, whether that’s working to keep vital services running or dealing with concerns about staying healthy and what might happen in the future.
 Take the time to check in with each other and find out how someone really is.
 Having a chance to offload how you’re feeling can really help.

-So, whilst we may not be able to connect with each other in ways we normally would, it’s more important than ever to keep in touch with friends, family and colleagues.
+Check on on people in your community.
+A friendly wave, a smile, a chat to the neighbours or people at the school gates... it’s more important than ever to keep in touch with friends, family and colleagues.
 With all sorts of imaginative ways of interacting with others springing up, we may even end up feeling more connected to others!

 Join the Five Ways Challenge today to receive tips, ideas and inspiration to take care of your wellbeing.
 Get in touch or register with us to access free advice and coaching to LiveWell.